neondatabase/website/content/docs/introduction/plans.md

 ## Support

-Support channels for the Neon Free Tier, Pro, and Custom plans are outlined on our [Support](../introduction/support) page.
+Support channels for the Free Tier, Pro, and Custom plans are outlined on our [Support](../introduction/support) page.